Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Learning approaches for End-to-End system

 where \(p^*(s\mid\pi^*)\) is an expert policy state distribution, and (state s, action $a^*$) is provided by expert policy \(p^*\).

-Behavior cloning \cite{ohn2020learningc62} assumes that the expert's actions can be fully explained by observation, as it trains a model to directly map from input to output data based on the training dataset (Fig. \ref{f_behaviour}).
-However, in real-world scenarios, there are many latent variables that impact and govern driving agents.
-Therefore, it is essential to effectively learn these variables.
-Prakash et al. \cite{prakash2021multi1orc121}, Chitta et al. \cite{chitta2022transfuserc116}, NEAT \cite{chitta2021neatc100}, Ohn et al. \cite{ohn2020learningc62} utilize a policy that maps input frames to low-level control signals in terms of waypoints.
+Prakash et al. \cite{prakash2021multic121}, Chitta et al. \cite{chitta2022transfuserc116}, NEAT \cite{chitta2021neatc100}, Ohn et al. \cite{ohn2020learningc62} utilize a policy that maps input frames to low-level control signals in terms of waypoints.
 These waypoints are then fed into a PID to obtain the steering, throttle, and brake commands based on the predicted waypoints.
-Hanselmann et al. \cite{hanselmann2022king2orc99} focus on improving robustness by inducing adversarial scenarios (collision scenarios) and collecting an observation-waypoint dataset using experts, which is then used to fine-tune the policy.
+Behavior cloning \cite{ohn2020learningc62} assumes that the expert's actions can be fully explained by observation, as it trains a model to directly map from input to output based on the training dataset (Fig. \ref{f_behaviour}).
+However, this leads to the distribution shift problem, where the actual observations diverge from the training observations.
+Many latent variables impact and govern driving agent's actions in real-world scenarios.
+Therefore, it is essential to learn these variables effectively.